"Plan for the future because that's where you are going to spend the rest of your life".

 "Medicare Part A (Hospital Insurance) helps cover inpatient care in hospitals, including critical access hospitals, and skilled nursing facilities (not custodial or long-term care).
 It also helps cover hospice care and some home health care."

-This program will pay for long term services & supports if and it's a Big if - a person's income ! is low enough to qualify.
+Welfar in CT will pay for long term services & supports if and it's a Big if - a person's income is low enough to qualify.

 ● Some people think CT will alway pay and others are following advise from some source to pay for a plan so they can apply if needed.

-● However, many don't want to have to have the kind of lifestyle, which comes when receiving MedicAID.
+● However, many don't want the kind of lifestyle, which comes with receiving MedicAID.
 They believe it means their dignity would be lost.

 Note: Another thing about being on MedicAid - Connecticut's reimbursement rates for nursing facilities are very low so a facility near home may not be available.